stay in touch with us!

 If any of those situations apply, they will need moved ASAP.
 Still, try to move them to a safer location nearby, just in case mom comes back.

-• If possible, it is best for mom to stay with the kittens until they are weaned.
+If possible, it is best for mom to stay with the kittens until they are weaned.
 Provide them a safe area with a warm shelter and regular food for mom.
+Be careful attempting to handle mom.
+If she is feral, do not intervene.

-• Still be cautious, as moms can be protective of their babies even if they are usually friendly
+If mom is friendly, or an owned cat, keep inside in a safe area.
+Still be cautious, as moms can be protective of their babies even if they are usually friendly.

-• At this point it is ideal to work on finding foster for them, give them proper medical care including being spayed/neutered, and get them ready for adoption
+Once the kittens become mobile and eat on their own they can be separated from mom if necessary.
+At this point, it is ideal to work on finding foster for them, giving them proper medical care including being spayed/neutered, and getting them ready for adoption.

-• Female cats can get pregnant again very quickly (including while they are still nursing their babies).
-Get them spayed ASAP to avoid more babies!
+It is crucial at this point to trap mom, get her fixes and return her to where she was found as a community cat.
+Female cats can get pregnant again very quickly (including while they are still nursing their babies).
+Get them spayed ASAP to avoid more babies.

-• you know she was injured, she has not returned in several hours and the kittens are crying, or someone you know has already removed the kittens from the area
+Only move the kittens if you are sure the mom won't be returning - you know she was injured, she has not returned in several hours and the kittens are crying, or someone you know has already removed the kittens from the area.

-• Be prepared to give them the care they need
+Be prepared to give them the care they need.

 If you plan to keep the kitten(s) or have found homes for them, get them spayed and neutered!
 IndyHumane’s Downtown Clinic will provide low cost spaying and neutering for kittens as well as community cats.
 Click here for details!

-For kittens only, email foster@indyhumane.org.
+For kittens only, fill out this form.

 Kittens can be spayed/neutered and ready for adoption at 8 weeks of age.
 Until then it is best for them to stay in a home.